 If you’re choosing to store data on a flash drive (also known as a jump drive or thumb drive), it should be encrypted because those tiny drives can be physically lost so easily.
 However, while this saves you from a data breach, it doesn’t prevent actual physical data loss.
 If you’re using one of these micro-drives as backup, be sure that it’s not the only place where you’re storing the most current version of your data.

 Passwords should be strong.
 They should contain at least 12 characters.
 Don’t use the same password office-wide.
 If someone is able to crack your password, don’t give them a free ticket to everything in your files.
 Have multiple passwords.
 Yes, it can be mentally exhausting to keep track of all of your passwords, especially when you likely have plenty for both work and personal accounts.
 Apps like SplashID are encrypted for password protection and will store and protect not only passwords but credit card numbers and other most sensitive data.
-Whatever you do, never have a file on your computer entitled “Passwords.”
+Whatever you do, never have a file on your computer entitled “Passwords”.
 Unless it’s an airtight decoy, this is never a good idea!
+In a January, 2012 issue of Law Practice Magazine, the American Bar Association indicated that the most common place where attorneys keep passwords is on sticky notes under their keyboards or in their top right-hand drawers.
 If you must keep a password or encryption key on a piece of paper, be sure that it’s hidden in a spot that’s highly unlikely to be discovered.

 One final item about passwords: Don’t keep defaults.
 Regardless of whether it’s your router, operating system or any other hard- or software, the default passwords for software and hardware are well-known entities.
 Like any password, don’t use easily guessable codes like your office phone number, for example.

 Easy action items with respect to backing up your valuable data